jjhrop/ridge_tpc/README.md

 The code has been developed at the Human Emotion Systems Laboratory at the University of Turku and Turku PET Centre.

-Author: Jonatan Ropponen
+Author: Jonatan Ropponen,
-Contributions by Tomi Karjalainen
+contributions by Tomi Karjalainen

 13 May 2019